This article originally appeared on VICE Sports UK.

 The rain is coming.
 Clouds are dark.
 No vegetarian flirtation among the floating insects.
 Swat.
 Kevin Costner never had to swat.
 Swat.

 Mets at bat.
 A ball goes high.
-Two Southampton Mustangs chase it.
-Neither aware of the other.
-Bam.
-Straight in the kisser.
+Two Southampton Mustangs chase it, neither aware of the other.
+Pow., right in the kisser.
 One collapses.
 "Are there any ice packs?" the meat maestro is asked.
 "No, but does he want a burger?"

 The senior squad are posing for profile pictures.
 They adopt the kind of positions familiar to American kids who do their business in cards, all pouty and mean but familiar and exciting at the same time.